 Liquidate the business?

 You can liquidate your business.
-This is often the default option for those who have not planned for how to leave the business.
-In almost every instance, business liquidation, whether it be controlled or forced, is not the best way to leave your business.
+This is often the default option for those who have not planned for how to leave their business.
+In almost every instance business liquidation, whether it be controlled or forced is not the best way to leave your business.
 You will often be left with less money and have more trauma along the way.

-A better option is passive ownership.
-Every business owner should consider passive ownership as a logical step along the path of exiting the business.
+You really should consider passive ownership as a step along the way.
+Every business owner should consider passive ownership as a logical step along the path of exiting their business.

 Passive ownership as an option

-Passive ownership is where the selling owner completely gets out of the day-to-day operations of the business.
-A passive owner will have to install systems in the business that allow others to know what’s important in running it.
+Passive ownership is where the selling owner completely gets out of the day-to-day operation of the business.
+A passive owner will have to install systems in the business that allows others to know what’s important in running the business.

-There is no way to test managers to see if they can run the business until you’ve become a passive owner.
-If you’re still making all the key operational decisions, you will never know how good the next generation of owners is.
+There is no way to test managers and to see if they can run the business until you’ve become a passive owner.
+If you’re still making all the key operational decisions you will never know how good the next generation of owners are.

-When an owner becomes a passive owner, they have the time and energy to concentrate on strategic issues that make the business more valuable.
-This is the key to a successful transition.
+When an owner becomes a passive owner they now have the time and energy to concentrate on strategic issues that make the business much more valuable.
+This important step is the key to a successful business transition.

 It’s your turn.
 Decide how you want to go through an exit process in your business.
 What are the steps that you think are most important?
 Take one of those steps and put an action plan together.
 Starting a process will lead to more steps.
 The more exit planning steps you take, the better the outcome is likely to be.